 Frequently Asked Questions

-Books, magazines, and audio cassettes and CD’s are loaned for a period of 14 days.
-Video cassettes and DVD’s are loaned for 7 days.
-The loan period for downloadable audio books is 7 days.
 All materials except those that are in special demand, those which cannot be replaced, including rare and fragile items, or those of a special format, will be lent for home use under library regulations and procedures.
-Items that may not circulate include current issues of magazines, reference materials and some local histories.
-Length of loan for interlibrary loan materials will vary according to the date the materials are due back at the lending library.
+Items that may not circulate include current issues of magazines, reference materials, and some local histories.
+Length of loan for interlibrary loan materials will vary according to the date due back at the lending library.

-The number of items a patron can borrow at any time are limited to 10 books, 10 magazines, 2 audio cassettes/CDs, 3 video/DVDs, and 1 video game.
+The number of items a patron can borrow at any time is limited to 10 books, 10 magazines, 2 audiobooks, 3 DVDs, and 1 video game.

 Interlibrary Loan (ILL) services are available to Arkansas River Valley Regional Library System patrons who wish to obtain library materials which are not in the library's own collections or unavailable from another Regional Library member.
 While this service is free to our patrons, any fees as charged by the lending institutions will be applied including late fees or photocopying charges.

 If there is no waiting list on an item that was originally checked out, it may be renewed twice for the same period of time as the original loan.
-Renewals may be made in person, by telephone, fax, by email or postal mail if the patron can give their name and library card number.
+Renewals may be made in person, telephone, fax, email, online, myARVRLS app, or postal mail if the patron can give their name and library card number.

-The libraries of the Arkansas River Valley Regional Library System offer free filtered, unsecured Internet access points “hot spots” for use with a patron’s wireless devices such as laptops and hand held PDA’s.
-The access points allow Internet connectivity within range of the access point.
-Each library has access points in the building.
+The libraries of the Arkansas River Valley Regional Library System offer free filtered, unsecured Internet access points “hot spots” for use with a patron’s wireless devices such as laptops and handheld PDA’s.
+The access points allow Internet connectivity within the range of the access point.
+Each library has access points inside and outside of the building.
 However, there may be some “dead” spots where wireless reception may be limited.
 Moving to another location in the library may result in a stronger connection.
 The patron accessing the wireless network both inside and outside the building agrees to the Library’s Computer and Internet use Agreement.
 This policy prohibits illegal activity while using the Internet and provides examples of acceptable and unacceptable uses.
 Patrons are urged to read this document prior to accessing the Library’s network.
 Copies are available at the Circulation desk at each library.

 If you are bringing in your own laptop and wish to use our wireless Internet connection, you will need: